mcmurrym/pocobuilder/README.md

 #### Options

-* **\-n [name]** By default the script will generate directories and projects with the name "SharedSource" by supply this argument you can override that.
+* **\-n [name]** By default the script will generate directories and projects with the name "SharedSource" supply this argument to override it.

 *Notice:* The compilation of all the libraries on all the platforms my take an hour or more.